ProteinsWebTeam/interpro-docs/docs/browse.rst

 Signature
 ==========
 The signature representing the model that defines the entry is visualised in this page as a logo, using `Skylign <http://www.skylign.org/>`_.
-The logo data is displayed for the Pfam, PANTHER, PIRSF, SFLD and TIGRFAM member databases.
+The logo data is displayed for the NCBIfam, Pfam, PANTHER, PIRSF, and SFLD member databases.

 The visualisation displays the amino acid conservation for each residue in the model.
 To navigate large logos, the user can drag the rendered area to a desired position.
 Alternatively, the user can input a